Move past your past.

 Online therapy for women navigating trauma, eating disorders, and borderline personality disorder.

-It’s not that you haven’t tried - It’s just that you haven’t tried what works.
+It’s not that you haven’t tried — it’s that what you’ve tried hasn’t given you the lasting relief you deserve.

 You’ve worked so hard to feel better, but the strategies you’ve used don’t stick for long.
 That doesn’t mean you’re broken — it means you need a different kind of support, one that gets to the root of what’s keeping you stuck.